Psoriasis of the skin and scalp: causes

-Along with pharmacological therapy (link to how to treat psoriasis), observing certain habits and precautions will help to keep psoriasis under control, keeping you comfortable in your skin and reducing the appearance of symptoms.
+Along with pharmacological therapy, observing certain habits and precautions will help to keep psoriasis under control, keeping you comfortable in your skin and reducing the appearance of symptoms.

 - Have very short (roughly 5-10 minutes), lukewarm showers.
 Dry your skin by dabbing gently without rubbing.

 - Use gentle soaps and specific shampoos that are formulated without allergenic or sensitising substances (such as fragrances, allergenic preservatives, alcohol, and so on) and with gentle surfactants (and therefore not highly foaming).
 This will help avoid aggravating skin dryness and by extension other symptoms.